Experience the Local Food Culture

-Nonprofits and government agencies in central Missouri need full-time AmeriCorps or AmeriCorps VISTA members to connect people of all ages/economic classes with the benefits of local food.
+Nonprofits and government agencies in Missouri need full-time AmeriCorps members to connect people of all ages/economic classes with the benefits of local and healthy food.

-Becoming an AmeriCorps or VISTA member is not an official job, but rather a full-time, one-year commitment to national service.
+Becoming an AmeriCorps member is not an official job, but rather a full-time, one-year commitment to national service.

 - Professional experiences in the nonprofit sector

 - $12,530 yearly living allowance (taxable income paid every two weeks)